btettehquaye/CLOUD-ASSIGNMENT-1/README.md

  How to prompt a user to change Password Login.
  How to add a user to a group.
  How to creat a user without home directory

+ This submission also included the use of Basic operators in Bash Scripting